A Simulator for LLVM Bitcode: Bitcode

 The memory graph maintained by \divm{} is a good basis for presenting the program state to the user, but on its own is insufficient: the only type information it contains is whether a particular piece of memory holds a pointer or not.
 Therefore, we overlay another graph structure on top of the memory (heap) graph, with richer type information based on debuginfo metadata (more details on how this graph is computed will be presented in Section~\ref{sec:data}).
 The nodes in the debug graph may be further structured: they have \emph{attributes} (atomic properties, such as an integer or floating point value), \emph{components} and \emph{relations}.
-While both components and relations are again nodes of the graph, they crucially differ in how they relate to the underlying memory: components of a debug node occupy the same memory as their parent node; for example, a debug node which consists of a \texttt{struct} C type will contain a \emph{component} for each field of the \texttt{struct}.
-In contrast, \emph{relations} of a debug node correspond to the pointers embedded in its memory, i.e.~a relation always corresponds to a pointer stored in memory (it may, however, point back at the same object it is embedded in).
+While both components and relations are again nodes of the graph, they crucially differ in how they relate to the underlying memory: components of a debug node represent the same memory as their parent node; for example, a debug node which consists of a \texttt{struct} C type will contain a \emph{component} for each field of the \texttt{struct}.
+In contrast, \emph{relations} of a debug node correspond to the pointers embedded in the memory it represents (it may, however, point back at the same object it is embedded in).
+An example debug graph is shown in Figure~\ref{fig:heap}.

 Since memory objects are \emph{persistent} in \divm{} (cf. Section~\ref{sec:memory}), so is the debug graph in our simulator.
 This means that objects (debug nodes) are immutable, i.e.~they always come from a \emph{snapshot} of the memory of the program.
 Since it would be too expensive to make a copy of the entire memory after every instruction, such snapshots are implemented via copy-on-write semantics.